osteele/p5.libs/README.md

 ## Motivation

-1. My students in Creative Coding frequently wanted to use the equivalent of the Layers concept from GUI painting and drawing applications.
-I found that this required a significant hurdle, both because of the terminology and the mechanics.
+1. My students in Creative Coding frequently wanted to use the equivalent of the Layers concept that is common in GUI painting and drawing programs.
+I found that this was a significant hurdle, both because of the terminology and the mechanics.
 2. Because the p5.Graphics functions are methods on the instance, changing code to operate on the canvas such that it instead operates p5.Graphics requires a